Oobi: Airing history

 By the end of its run in 2005, Oobi was aired in over 23 international markets.
 In Canada, TVOntario aired the first season of shorts.
 It carried the show from September 1, 2003 to September 2, 2006.
 On December 5, 2004, the series started airing on AFN Prime, a channel operated by the U.S. Armed Forces that is available worldwide.
 It was shown on the channel every Sunday until April 3, 2005.
 The Australian channel ABC Kids ran premieres of the show from February 8 to March 15, 2005, with reruns until February 2, 2007.
+Oobi aired on Kids Central in Singapore in 2007.
 Nickelodeon Philippines aired Oobi from 2011 to 2012.
 The show was also shown in Tonga.
-Oobi has been one of Nickelodeon Pakistan's flagship series since 2009; as of 2022, it continues to air on the channel once a day.
+Oobi has been one of Nickelodeon Pakistan's flagship series since 2009; as of 2023, it continues to air on the channel once a day.

 The show has been dubbed in different languages.
 From 2005 to 2006, an Icelandic-dubbed version of Oobi aired on Stöð 2.
 In China, a Mandarin Chinese dub aired on HaHa Nick from May 1 to August 5, 2005.
 In Israel, a Hebrew dub was made with Gilad Kleter and Yoram Yosefsberg as the voices of Oobi and Grampu.
 It aired on Nickelodeon Israel and BabyTV from 2008 to 2013.
 In France and Wallonia, a French dub aired on Nickelodeon France and Nickelodeon Junior from 2005 to 2012.
 In June 2010, the episode "Make Music!" was featured in Nickelodeon France's Fête de la Musique event.
 A Polish dub called Rączusie aired on Nickelodeon Poland from July 19, 2009 to February 28, 2010.
 Nickelodeon Arabia, which broadcasts to the Middle East and North Africa, aired an Arabic dub from 2009 to 2011.
 Oobi was not part of Nickelodeon Asia's main lineup, but the channel's website featured games of the show until 2016.